UVVM/UVVM/doc/source/vip_sbi.rst

 | Adds a write command to the SBI VVC executor queue, which will run as soon as all preceding commands have completed.
 It has two
   variants using either just data for a basic single transaction, or num_words + randomization for a more advanced version.
 | When the basic write command is scheduled to run, the executor calls the BFM :ref:`sbi_write_bfm` procedure.
-| :orange:`When the more advanced randomization command is applied, the basic BFM sbi_write() transaction is executed num_words
+| When the more advanced randomization command is applied, the basic BFM sbi_write() transaction is executed num_words
   times with new random data each time – according to the given randomization profile.
 Current defined randomization profiles are:
   RANDOM: Standard uniform random.
-This is provided as an example.`
+This is provided as an example.

 .. code-block::